Scholarships for Earth Science

 Association for Women Geoscientists

-The Chrysalis Scholarship Fund provides $2,000.00 to female graduate geoscience students whose studies have been interrupted for a minimum of one year.
+The Chrysalis Scholarship Fund provides up to $2,000.00 to female graduate geoscience students whose studies have been significantly interrupted by life circumstances.
 Two scholarships will be awarded and these funds can be used for whatever purpose the recipient desires.

 To be considered for this funding, applicants are required to submit a detailed personal letter discussing her plans for a career in the field, how the scholarship funds (if awarded) will be used, and the reason why her education had to be put on hold.
 Two letters of recommendation (one from her academic advisor and the other from another scientist) must be submitted as well.